lifarl/react-scroll-snap-slider/README.md

 yarn add @lifarl/react-scroll-snap-slider
 ```

-> Note: From vNext, this library ships plain CSS (no Panda/styled-components).
+> Note: From v3.0.0, this library ships plain CSS (no styled-components).
 There are no styling peer dependencies.

 ## Usage